STAT545-UBC/STAT545-UBC-original-website/block000_r-rstudio-install.md

   * Fill in the Git executable field correctly.
 Here is a [screenshot](http://www.molecularecologist.com/wp-content/uploads/2013/11/Screenshot-2013-11-12-09.53.56-Copy1.png) of someone doing this on a Windows machine.
   * If you think Git has been installed but you're not sure where it is, entering `which git` at the shell command line should reveal the path to the Git executable.

+It is __very important__ to restart RStudio after installing Git or after telling RStudio where to find Git.
+Even if it feels like you have done this, do it again just to be safe!

 If none of this works, get help from us.

 ### Further resources